-Auto Reframe uses Adobe Sensei, the company’s artificial intelligence and machine learning to automatically reframe your videos—identifying the point of interest in the frame and tracking it throughout the reframed video.
-While keeping the object and main action in the frame, footage looks polished without needing to do any manual work (which can take hours).
+Auto Reframe uses Adobe Sensei, the company’s artificial intelligence and machine learning platform to automatically reframe your videos — identifying the point of interest in the frame and tracking it throughout the reframed video.
+While keeping the object/main action in the frame, footage looks polished without you needing to do any manual work (which can take hours).
 This feature also gives users the flexibility to easily fine-tune if needed.

-Intelligently identifying the actions in your clip when switching between landscape, portrait, square, 4×5, 9×16 and more, this new feature automatically keeps the most important part of your shot in the frame—ideal for clips with a lot of movement, like surfing, festivals, travel, or other high-action moments.
+Intelligently identifying the actions in your clip when switching between landscape, square, vertical, 4×5, 9×16, and more, this new feature automatically keeps the most important part of your shot in the frame — ideal for clips with a lot of movement, like surfing, festivals, travel, or other high-action moments.

 When you import your clips, Premiere Rush automatically detects their aspect ratios.
 If the video clips you’re using have different ratios, you no longer have to adjust them manually, one at a time.
 You can select the desired output aspect ratio for your video and apply Auto Reframe to all the clips.

-You can then customise the framing with “Adjust Framing” and change the speed of how Auto Reframe tracks the action in the video with the Motion Tracking menu, which lets you choose from slow, default, and fast options so movement is smooth and coherent across multiple clips and everything is always where you want it in the frame.
+You can then customize the framing with “Adjust Framing” and change the speed of how Auto Reframe tracks the action in the video with the Motion Tracking menu, which lets you choose from slow, default, and fast options so movement is smooth and coherent across multiple clips, and everything is always where you want it in the frame.

 Sometimes you want to leverage more help from your camera roll to tell a story, and you want to add static images to your video.
-Soon, you will be able to use Pan and Zoom in the new Effects Panel.
-You’ll be able to bring photos to life by animating them with motion so they smoothly combine with the rest of your clips.
+You can now do this by using Pan and Zoom in the new Effects Panel.
+You can bring photos to life by animating them with motion so they smoothly combine with the rest of your clips.

 We can’t wait to get the new Effects panel, including Auto Reframe and Pan and Zoom, into the hands of all Premiere Rush users later this year.